Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Experiments and results

-For GTA\_Head, our experiment did not consider any two-stage detector because the dataset contains a large number of images with ultra-high density samples.
-Fig. \ref{fig7} shows the counting results of some samples in the test set.
-We can see that after using the mask focal loss, the perception ability of head has been greatly improved.
-Mask Focal Loss makes the valid head size in the heatmap larger.
-This is particularly obvious in the scene with high crowd density, thus reducing the missed detection and improving the detecting accuracy.
+For GTA\_Head, our experiment did not consider any two-stage detector because the dataset with ultra-high density samples needs a large number of area proposals which require extremely large GPU resources.
+Fig. \ref{fig7} shows the generated heatmaps and counting results with different loss functions.
+We can find that the perception ability of head has been greatly improved after using the mask focal loss.
+Mask Focal Loss makes the valid head size in the generated heatmap larger.
+It is obvious in the scene with high crowd density, reducing the missed detection and improving the detecting accuracy.
+The count of identified points corresponds to the estimated number of heads within the given image or region of interest.
+This approach leverages the pooling operation to emphasize regions with maximal activation, aiding in the accurate localization and enumeration of heads based on the intensity of heatmap values.
 The test results are shown in Table \ref{table8}.
 With the mask focal loss, all of the counting accuracies of the one-stage detectors are improved.
 In addition, we can see that the performance of the density estimation-based methods on GTA\_Head is far behind one-stage detectors.
-CSRNet and CANNet both have MAE of more than $60$.
+FoveaBox* particularly stands out, showcasing a notable 32.40 in MAE and 59.66 in RMSE.
+Density estimation models face challenges in precisely localizing instances, as evidenced by their higher errors compared to detection-based models.
 This is sufficient to demonstrate the advantages of the detection based models in crowd counting in complex scenes.

 In a word, Mask Focal Loss can at the same time apply to any kind of canonical detection network and effectively improve the performance of detectors in the field of crowd counting.
 With Mask Focal Loss, the detection based methods outperform the SOTA methods based on density estimation.
 In addition, we also find that anchor-free is more competent for crowd counting than other types of detectors.